tydaeus/notes/splunk/notes.md

 ## Pivot and Datasets

 ### Pivot
-Pivot allows users to design reports in a user-friendly manor, without needing to formulate a search string.
+Pivot allows users to design reports in a user-friendly manner, without needing to formulate a search string.

 `Data Models` - knowledge objects that provide the data structure that drives Pivots.
 Created by Admin and Power users.
 Data model is a framework, and pivot provide an interface into the data.
 Data models are made up of `Datasets`.